mokira3d48/kobra/README.md

 virtualenv env -p python3
 ```

-### Launch environment
+2. Launch environment

 ```sh
 source env/bin/activate
 ```

-### Dependences installation
-You must execute the following command to install the basic dependences :
+3. You must execute the following command to install the basic dependences:

 ```sh
 pip install -r requirements.txt
 ```

-### Creating of setting of PostgreSQL database
+### Creating and setting of PostgreSQL database
-The following `SQL` command lines allow to create a `PostgreSQL` database
+The following `SQL` command lines allow to create a `PostgreSQL`
-for your application:
+database for your application:

 ```sh
 # To connect to PostgreSQL with ROOT user: